Kaharonus/galax-renderer/README.md

 - Extensibility
 - Runtime debug options
 - Detailed RenderDoc output when build in Debug mode (see screenshots below)
+- Demo simluates atmosphere using both Reyleigh and Mie scattering
+- Demo is also using performance tricks such as feedback buffers (should be changed to compute shaders) to improve performance even further

 ## Building
 Build was only tested on Manjaro Linux (other distros *should* be fine).
 You will need to have `conan` setup to have a successful build.